CloudLabs-MOC/mslearn-ai-agents/Instructions/09-integrate-agent-with-foundry-iq.md

 ## Summary

-In this lab, you created an AI agent in the Microsoft Foundry portal, configured it with instructions for handling product queries, and connected it to enterprise knowledge using Foundry IQ.
-You set up an Azure AI Search resource, uploaded product documents to Azure Blob Storage, and grounded the agent in this knowledge.
-Finally, you tested the agent in the Foundry playground and programmatically accessed it via a Python client, verifying its ability to maintain context and provide accurate, knowledge-based responses.
+In this lab, you created an AI agent in Microsoft Foundry and configured it with instructions to handle product-related queries.
+You integrated the agent with Foundry IQ by connecting it to Azure AI Search and Azure Blob Storage to ground it in enterprise knowledge.
+You uploaded and indexed product documents to enable accurate, context-aware responses.
+Finally, you tested the agent in the Foundry playground to validate its ability to retrieve, cite, and respond with relevant information.

-### You have successfully completed the Hands-on Lab!
+### Click on Next from the page navigation bar at the end of the lab guide page to proceed to the next page.